Corymbia trachyphloia

-Corymbia trachyphloia, commonly known as the brown bloodwood, is a species of small to medium-sized tree that is endemic to eastern Australia.
+Corymbia trachyphloia, commonly known as brown bloodwood, is a species of small to medium-sized tree that is endemic to eastern Australia.
 It has rough, tessellated bark on the trunk, often also on the larger branches, lance-shaped adult leaves, flower buds in groups of seven, white flowers and urn-shaped fruit.

 Description

 Corymbia trachyphloia is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has rough, brown and greyish bark on the trunk, often also on the larger branches.
 Young plants and coppice regrowth have lance-shaped, glossy green leaves that are paler on the lower surface, 50-120 mm long, 10-35 mm wide and petiolate, the petiole is attached to the underside of the leaf blade.
 Adult leaves are usually glossy dark green, paler on the lower surface, narrow lance-shaped to lance-shaped, 65-140 mm long and 9-26 mm wide, tapering to a petiole 8-20 mm long, The flower buds are arranged on a branched peduncle 4-13 mm long, each branch of the peduncle with seven buds on pedicels 2-7 mm long.
 Mature buds are pear-shaped, 4-5 mm long and 2-4 mm wide with a rounded operculum.
 Flowering occurs from December to June and the flowers are white.
 The fruit is a thin-walled, urn-shaped capsule 6-10 mm long and 5-8 mm wide with the valves enclosed in the fruit.